A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Proof of Convergence

 \end{corollary}

-Finally, we need the following lemma for proving that the decision likelihood is increasing in each iteration in \S\ref{subsec:likelihood_increase}. \begin{lemma} For any given vector $a : \sum_i a_i = 1$, the answer to the following maximization problem is equal to $a$.
+Finally, we need the following lemma for proving that the decision likelihood is increasing in each iteration in \S\ref{subsec:likelihood_increase}. \begin{lemma} For any given vector $a: \sum_i a_i = 1$, the solution to the following maximization problem is equal to $a$.

 \end{lemma} \begin{proof} It is a constrained optimization problem that can be solved by maximizing the Lagrangian function.

 \end{proof}